karlnicholas/springwebjpastarter/README.md

 **Requires Java 1.7 or later.**

 **To use from releases:**
-* Download the jar directly from the [releases](https://github.com/karlnicholas/springwebjpastarter/releases) directory.
+* Download the war directly from the [releases](https://github.com/karlnicholas/springwebjpastarter/releases) directory.
 * run the application `java -jar springwebjpastarter-0.0.1.war`
 * open web browser to `http://localhost:8080`